Words about Women

 The JSON input file contains the keyword, its count in a year, as well as which word category it belongs in (we grouped our words into relating to Slurs, Body, Identity and Rights).
 This would directly translate into the size of the word that appears in our word cloud.
 The category determines the color of the word that appears.

-Organizing hierarchy of interaction and improving CSS
+Organizing hierarchy and user interaction

 With the data part of the project mostly implemented, we began to refine our HTML/CSS layout.
 I realized the hierarchy we had in the beginning was not as effective in conveying the impact of our words in relation to the women's rights movement.